 And, if possible, with a (little) bit of high altitude too.

 Because only then can you truly see if they really don’t mind all the suffering and deprivation that comes with any expedition.

-If none of the above has dissuaded you from climbing with your kid, and you’re still determined to see this through, and believe he or she is determined to go too, then I’ve compiled some essential advice for taking children on Kilimanjaro.
+If none of the above has dissuaded you or your child from climbingand believe he or she is determined to go too, then below I’ve compiled some essential advice for taking children on Kilimanjaro.

 You also need to examine whether your child really up for this challenge?
 Are they really made of the ‘right stuff’ for such a challenge?
 Or is it you who is, perhaps unconsciously, pushing them towards Kilimanjaro because you have your own agenda?

 2) Make sure you emphasise to your child the importance of listening to the guide and the necessity of telling him the truth too.

 Because if your child is not going to tell you honestly how he’s feeling, your guide is the only hope you’ve got.
 And it’s important that when the guide tells your group to go slowly, that your child obeys, despite his or her natural inclination to hare off as fast as possible.

 3) Ask your company if they have a guide who has worked with children on Kilimanjaro before

 Or who, in the eyes of the agency, may have a particular empathy with children.

 4) It’s vital that your child understands the importance of telling you or the guide of any symptoms he or she may have.